 Most tibial fractures can be easily uncovered using plain film x-ray.
 An anterior-posterior and a lateral plain film are all that is necessary.
 In cases where a fracture is suspected but not seen on plain film x-ray or in cases where the soft tissue needs to be evaluated, a CT scan or MRI scan of the bones in the lower leg can be done.
 The MRI scan is the best scan for looking at soft tissue.Treatment of Tibia Fractures

-The tibial fracture can be casted using normal casting material.
+The tibial fracture can be cast using normal casting material or functional brace made for tibia fracture recovery.
 They can be used for fractures that are minimally displaced and not angulated.
-The cast must extend from the foot to above the knee.
+The cast must extend from the foot to above the knee covering the entire fracture site.
 Casting avoids the chances of infection during surgery and the outcome is usually good.
 Patients who have casts must have regular x-rays to make sure there is ongoing healing of the affected leg.
 These bones must maintain alignment throughout the healing process.

 Plates and screws can hold together the bony fragments; however, this procedure is done less and less because the intramedullary rod works so much better.
 They tend to be used more often when the fracture is close to the upper or lower part of the tibia.
 If the fracture is close to the joint, it can’t be successfully treated using an intramedullary rod.
 Plates and screws have the risk of infection similar to the intramedullary rod.